Rufus the hawk rules the Wimbledon skies

 Having started bird training, with kestrels, at the age of 10, Davis does not recommend falconry to anyone who thinks it would be nice to have a hawk along with the family dog or cat.

-He particularly sympathizes with Macdonald, whom he met at a falconry conference in Dubai last year, for her travails.
+He particularly sympathises with Macdonald, whom he met at a falconry conference in Dubai last year, for her travails.

 "Goshawks are notoriously...finely-tuned.
 Anything would scare them, they're very on edge, they're very difficult to train," Davis said.